MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-support-web-fallback.md

 To ensure stability of your application and avoid interruption of the authentication flow, it's highly recommended to use the SDK's `acquireToken()` method to continue the flow in the browser.

-When we initialize the SDK, we need to specify which challenge types our mobile application can support.
+When we initialize the SDK, we need to specify which challenge types our application can support.
 Here are the list of challenge types that the SDK accepts:

-- OOB (out of band): add this challenge type when your iOS application can handle a one-time-passcode, in this case an email code.
+- OOB (out of band): add this challenge type when your iOS/macOS application can handle a one-time-passcode, in this case an email code.
 - Password: add this challenge type when your application is able to handle password based authentication.

 When Microsoft Entra requires capabilities that the client can't provide the `BrowserRequired` error will be returned.
 For example, suppose we initialize the SDK instance specifying only the challenge type OOB, but in Microsoft Entra admin center, the application is configured with an **Email with password** user flow.
 When we call the **signUp(username)** method from the SDK instance, we get a `BrowserRequired` error, because Microsoft Entra requires different challenge type (password in this case) than the one configured in the SDK.